Pilot B Funding: Geriatrics and Age-Related Conditions

 Application Process:

 A common application process is available through this link.
-The deadline for submitting applications is February 18, 2022.
+The deadline for submitting applications is 5pm (ET) July 31, 2023.
 Further information about this program and about JH AITC resources can be directed to [email protected].